 The Controlling Shareholders, namely Mr. Chuang Chun Ngok Boris, Mr. Chuang Wei Chu, Ms. To Yin Ping and Ms. Chuang Yau Ka, had entered into a deed of non-competition dated 10 February 2017 in favour of the Company (for itself and as trustee for each of its subsidiaries).
-The Controlling Shareholders have also confirmed that none of them nor any of his/her close associates is engaged in, involved in or interested in any Group's business (other than being a director or shareholder of our Group) which, directly or indirectly, competes or may compete with our Group's business.
-For details of the deed of non-competition, please refer to the section headed "Relationship with our Controlling Shareholders" in the Prospectus.
+The Controlling Shareholders have also confirmed that none of them nor any of his/her close associates is engaged in, involved in or interested in any Group's business (other than being a director or shareholder of the Group) which, directly or indirectly, competes or may compete with the Group's business.